ahmed-moubtahij/TokenHealer/README.md

 It rectifies the [token boundary bias](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38) in greedy tokenization.
 It's trimming and regrowing the prompt to better align with the model's tokenizer, thus enhancing generation quality.
 The positive impact is clearest with completion models.

 Example: given a prompt with a partial url ending with `:`.
-The model might have seen the desired `://` as a single token in training, but seeing just `:` tells it that the next token is likely not `//`, because otherwise it would've seen `://`.
+The model might have seen the desired `://` as a single token in training, but seeing just `:` in the prompt tells it that the next token is not `//`, because otherwise it would've seen `://`.
 As one can imagine, such errors compound in auto-regressive language models.

 Debiasing token boundaries also addresses output sensitivity to prompts ending with whitespace.